Blimeo/llms-txt-generator/README.md

 uv run worker.py
 ```

-The worker will start an HTTP server on port 8080 (configurable via `PORT` environment variable).
+The worker will start an HTTP server on port 8080 (configurable via the `PORT` environment variable).
+Because our frontend will send tasks to Cloud Tasks which cannot reach our local worker, for local development we must curl POST requests to our locally running worker instead of using the frontend.
+(A possible future improvement to reduce development friction is to expose the local worker with a tunnel using a tool like `ngrok`.)

 ## Dependencies